Local Information and Updates on Travel Into the US

 The full list of who meets the criteria for an exception can be found on this page of the CDC website, under the heading ‘Noncitizens, non-immigrants (Covered Individuals)’.
 Information on how to apply for a waiver can be found on this page of the U.S. Embassy website.

 If you are not fully vaccinated and meet the criteria for an exception from the requirement for proof of COVID-19 vaccination, you must present a negative COVID-19 test result taken no more than 1 day before travel.

 Unvaccinated children travelling alone or with unvaccinated adults will need to show a negative result from a test taken within one calendar day of departure.

-If you are travelling domestically within the US, individual states and territories may have their own quarantine requirements.
-A full list of local quarantine requirements is available on the CDC website.
-This list should be checked frequently as it is likely to change as rates of COVID-19 increase or decrease.
+If you are travelling domestically within the U.S., individual states and territories may have their own COVID guidance.
+A full list of local health departmetns is available on the CDC Website.
+This guidance should be checked frequently as it is likely to change as rates of COVID-19 increase or decrease.

 You can contact the emergency services in the US by dialling 911.